 Student Tutors: In addition to their coursework, students work with bilingual student tutors from Nazarbayev University, who provide additional conversational language practice, as well as orient students to the city, organize extracurricular activities, and accompany the group on excursions.
 The tutors receive training to assist students with their study of Russian and Kazakh.

-SSRES 2019 offers optional elective courses in Eurasian Studies taught in English.
-Check our website for the list of electives for SSRES 2018 (coming in the winter of 2018).
+SSRES offers optional elective courses in Eurasian Studies taught in English.
+Check our website for the list of electives for SSRES (coming every winter).

 Past electives included: